tylerwatkins101/PySpark_DataLake_Project/README.md

 ## Project Files

-- etl.py (script that reads in data, performs wrangling, runs tests, and outputs data model tables)
+- etl.py (script that reads in data, performs wrangling, runs tests, and outputs data model tables - need to use your AWS credentials to use.)
 - etl_local.py (local version of etl.py)
 - support.py (script contains dictionaries for helping with data wrangling)
-- dl.cfg (AWS permissions configuration data for S3)
+- dl.cfg (AWS permissions configuration data for S3 - need to add your own AWS credentials to use)
 - Data Dictionary.txt (Description of columns in each table of the data model)

 ## Data